JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 <!--EndFragment-->

-API Admins, and Organization Administrators can revoke access to external organizations using an API, effectively being able to undo the process of granting access of an API to an external organization, enhancing API Manager’s capabilities to ensure API traffic, quotas and other sensible factors are being managed as per company policy.
+You can revoke access to external organizations using an API, effectively being able to undo the process of granting access of an API to an external organization, enhancing API Manager’s capabilities to ensure API traffic, quotas and other sensible factors are being managed as per company policy.

+**Revoke Access via HTTP Client**

+Make the following query, `DELETE/proxies/{id}/apiaccess?organizationId={orgId}`, it should return:

+* 204
-The scope of the API Admin and Organization Administrator are the same as highlighted above:
+* The revoking of access the Organization and all their applications using the API

-An API Admin has complete permission to revoke access to any API belonging to any organization.
-An Organization Administrator has permission to revoke access to APIs that belong to an Organization where the user has an Organization Administrator permission.
+Additional notes:

+* An invalid request will return a 400 message
+* If anyone other than an Organization Administrator from the API’s Organization, or the API Admin tries to access the API, a 403 forbidden message will be thrown

+**Revoke Access in API Manager’s UI**

+Using the dependency view’s default view, which is sorted by “Organizations“, located in the "API Access" tab:

+1. Click on a checkbox next to the API
+2. Click on the **Manage selected** button, a sub-menu will appear.
+3. Click on **Disable access**, a pop-up verification message will appear.
+4. Click on the **Disable** button if you wish to proceed.
+5. Access to the selected organization and its applications will be revoked.

+Additional notes:

+1. You cannot revoke access to the original organization that API belongs to – (no self-revoke access is allowed)

+* Revoke access is only done at the organizational level, which means that irrespectively of the number of applications belonging to the organizations using the API, the process of revoking API access will be a one-off process, revoking access to the selected organization, and by consequence, all applications using the API.